 Scrutinize their access.
 Zero Trust means that you don’t provide administrators 24x7 access into perpetuity.
 You move toward just-in-time Zero Trust access.
 In the long run, despite Zero Trust’s costs, it’s worth the time and effort.

 After committing to Zero Trust, many companies, especially large companies, often try to accomplish too much, too soon.
 Large companies have big resources, big pockets, and big initiatives.
-They become convinced that the Zero Trust Model will help them, and then decide to roll it out to thousands of users.
+They become convinced that the Zero Trust framework will help them, and then decide to roll it out to thousands of users.